udidol/display-specific-products-elementor/README.md

 # Display Specific Products for Elementor Plugin
 ## Introduction
 *Display Specific Products for Elementor*, or DSPE for short, is a Wordpress plugin which acts as an extension for the Elementor Page Builder plugin.
 The plugin adds a new Widget in the Elementor's edit screen, under the "general" Widgets group.
-The widget's title in the Elmeentor Widgets list is "Display Specific Products".
+The widget's title in the Elementor Widgets list is "Display Specific Products".

 DSPE creates a grid of Woocommerce products, displaying the products' featured images and titles.
 The images and titles are clickable and link to each listing's product page.